TUDSSL/condenar/README.md

 - Software: The folder contains the software used in the TURNER console (including console firmware, apps, and logging software)

 ## TURNER User Study
+The user study of TURNER employed a mixed-methods approach, combining console log data, questionnaire responses, and post-study interviews.